Healthcare & Health Insurance in Uruguay

 Are common prescription medications available in Uruguay?

 "Most common prescriptions medicines are available, some under different names.
 You are able to purchase most medicines without a prescription at the local pharmacy.
 The prices are very reasonable and not nearly as expensive as the States.
-There are also Homepathic pharmacies readily available for the alternative seeking individual or family," said one foreigner in Paysandu.
+There are also Homepathic pharmacies readily available for the alternative seeking individual or family," remarked one global nomad in Paysandu.

 Do you have anything more to add about local medical facilities in Uruguay?

 "Uruguay has a high quality of medical care and facilities.
 The country has a well-developed public health system, with a network of hospitals and clinics providing comprehensive medical services.
 The country also has a number of private medical facilities, which offer a range of services, including specialized care.
-The quality of medical care in Uruguay is generally considered to be good, with a high level of expertise and access to modern medical technology," explained one digital nomad living in Uruguay.
+The quality of medical care in Uruguay is generally considered to be good, with a high level of expertise and access to modern medical technology," said one foreigner in Uruguay.

 As a foreigner living in Uruguay, will I have access to public healthcare?
 What is it like?